top of page

 gorkem varol

-• Aug 3
+• Aug 3, 2025

-• 3 min read
+• 4 min read

 Marketing to farmers in the United States is a specialized skill.
-Unlike urban or suburban consumers, farmers are focused on function, not flash.
+Unlike urban or suburban consumers, farmers focus on function, not flash.
 They make decisions based on trust, ROI, and hands-on experience.
 If you want to reach this vital audience—especially in a competitive agriculture market—you need to speak their language, use the right channels, and avoid wasting time or money on generic campaigns.

 Why Advertising to Farmers Requires a Different Approach